Pure Prairie League: Success

-RCA re-signed Pure Prairie League and their third album, Two Lane Highway, was released in June 1975.
+RCA re-signed Pure Prairie League, who relocated to Los Angeles and recorded their third album, Two Lane Highway, which was released in June 1975.
 It featured guest appearances by Chet Atkins, fiddler Johnny Gimble, Don Felder from The Eagles and Emmylou Harris, who dueted with the band on the song "Just Can't Believe It", which received much airplay on country stations.
-Highway was the band's highest 'charter' at No. 24 and Bustin' Out reached gold status.
-This began a string of five consecutive Top 40 album releases as If the Shoe Fits (January 1976), Dance (November 1976) and Live, Takin' the Stage (September 1977) all made the Top 40.
+Highway was the band's highest 'charter' at No. 24, and Bustin' Out reached gold status.
+And "That'll Be The Day", a cover of the 1957 Buddy Holly & the Crickets hit, was their lone appearance on the Country charts at No. 96 in 1976.
+This began a string of five consecutive Top 40 album releases, as If the Shoe Fits (January 1976), Dance (November 1976) and Live, Takin' the Stage (September 1977) all made the Top 40.

-In 1977 Call left because of increasing back troubles.
+In 1977 Call left due to health issues.
 Larry Goshorn's brother, Tim, joined in time to record Just Fly (March 1978).
-But in 1978 there was a mass exodus as the Goshorns left to form their own group, The Goshorn Brothers, and Powell, the last remaining original member, retired from the road to run his pig farm in Ohio.
-However the group soldiered on as Reilly quickly brought in temporary members, California country rocker Chris Peterson (vocals, guitar) and the group's soundman, Jeff Redefer (guitar), to play a few shows until new, permanent players could be located.
+But in 1978 there was a mass exodus as the Goshorns left to form the Goshorn Brothers, and Powell, the last remaining original member, retired from the road to run his farm in Ohio.
+However, the group soldiered on, as Reilly quickly brought in temporary members, California country rocker Chris Peterson (vocals, guitar) and the group's soundman, Jeff Redefer (guitar), to play a few shows until new, permanent players could be located.

 In September 1978 auditions led to the hiring of Vince Gill (vocals, guitars, mandolin, banjo, fiddle).
 Further auditions brought in Steven Patrick Bolin (vocals, guitars, flute) in January 1979.
 This revamped line-up recorded Can't Hold Back (June 1979), which turned out to be their last for RCA.
 Sax player Jeff Kirk accompanied the band on some of their dates during the 1979 tour.

 Casablanca Records, who at this time was trying to play down its reputation as primarily a disco label, signed Pure Prairie League and other non-dance acts to its roster in 1980.
-In January, guitarist Jeff Wilson came in to replace Bolin and the band's next release, Firin' Up (February 1980) spawned the hits "Let Me Love You Tonight" and "I'm Almost Ready", both sung by Gill, with saxophone accompaniment by David Sanborn.
+In January, guitarist Jeff Wilson came in to replace Bolin, and the band's next release, Firin' Up (February 1980) spawned the hits "Let Me Love You Tonight" and "I'm Almost Ready", both sung by Gill, with saxophone accompaniment by David Sanborn.
 A second Casablanca release, Something in the Night (February 1981), kept Pure Prairie League on the charts with "Still Right Here in My Heart".
 However, as fate would have it, Casablanca ultimately went bankrupt and was sold to Polygram Records.
 Polygram then dropped most of Casablanca's roster, including Pure Prairie League.

-Both Gill and Wilson left in early 1982 and Gill pursued a successful solo country career.
+Both Gill and Wilson left in early 1982, and Gill pursued a successful solo career before joining The Eagles.